Skip to main content

 • Become mature and more responsible

-• Start thinking about future
+• Start thinking about the future

-• Care about social current issues
+• Care about current social issues

 • Have a certain level of self-understanding